-Resources for Assisting Afghans: Humanitarian Parole (Live Roundtable, October 22, 2021)
+Resources for Assisting Afghans: Humanitarian Parole (Roundtable Recording, October 22, 2021)

 Please join this late-breaking round table to discuss with fellow AILA members strategy and resources available to help individuals who are trying to leave Afghanistan and for those who are being evacuated.
 This Roundtable will focus specifically on humanitarian parole and fee waivers, with time for more general Q&A at the end.

 AILA University Video Roundtables are free learning opportunities for AILA members provided via a weekly schedule of live video programming for members to come together from across the country and world to discuss hot topics and network with colleagues in the field.
 Video Roundtables are part of AILA University programming and each session is hosted by faculty selected for their expertise.

 - Parastoo Golesorkhi Zahedi, AILA Board of Governors/Afghan Response Task Force Co-Chair, Vienna, VA

 - Mahsa Khanbabai, AILA Board of Governors/Afghan Response Task Force Co-Chair/CBP Liaison Committee Elected Director, Easton, MA

 - Emma D. Wells, Afghan Response Task Force/AILA USCIS Case Assistance Committee, Phoenix, AZ

 - Sima Alizadeh, Afghan Response Task Force, Berkeley, CA